 Dubai: Country and Foreign Investment

-Dubai Is A Regional Entrepot . . .
+Dubai Is A Regional Entrepôt . . .

+Jebel Ali, home of a huge man-made port, has the largest free-trade zone on the Arabian peninsula.
+It houses an ever-growing list of international corporations that use the zone for both manufacturing and distribution.
 Dubai international airport is second only to Tokyo in the number of daily transit passengers it handles and second only to Seattle as a sea-air hub.

-The Emirate is strategically located between Africa and the Middle East and between the Far East and Europe making it a gateway to over 1.5 billion consumers located in countries surrounding the Red Sea and the Gulf.
+Dubai has the most important port in the Middle East; is ranked among the world's top 10 in terms of container throughput.
+The emirate is strategically placed between Africa and South Asia, and between the Far East and Europe making it a gateway to over 1.5 billion consumers in countries surrounding the Red Sea and Gulf.

 Dubai's state-of-the-art air cargo village helps ensure the worlds fastest sea-air transport in as little as 4 hours.
 Transportation is facilitated by low-cost warehousing and storage facilities including purpose built cold stores.
 Dubai is served by more than 170 shipping lines and the airport by around 120 airlines.

 . . .
 And Is Successfully Diversifying Away From Oil

 For decades, petroleum has dominated the economy of the UAE.
 Not long before an underdeveloped area, by 1985 the region had the highest per capita income in the world.
 This immense wealth has been invested in capital improvements and social services in all seven of the emirates.
 Petroleum production is centred in Abu Dhabi and Dubai.
 Industrial development is essentially petroleum-related but is limited by a lack of trained personnel and raw materials.